 Ariel and Melissa are both college students studying hospitality at the Rochester Institute of Technology, as well as members of their local HFTP student chapter and were volunteers at HITEC 2018 in Houston, Texas this past June.
-They have provided an inside look into what it is like to study for a career in hospitality, best practices they believe ultimately leads to a successful career, trends and challenges prevalent in today’s industry, and much more.
+They have provided an inside look into what it is like to study for a career in hospitality, best practices they believe ultimately lead to a successful career, trends and challenges prevalent in today’s industry, and much more.

 What made you choose a career in the hospitality industry, and what sector most interests you?